qgis/QGIS-Enhancement-Proposals/QEP-1-QGIS_Mapserver_Python_Plugins.rst

 #.
 Summary
 ----------

-QGIS Desktop takes enormous advantages from the additional features implemented with Python Plugins.
-The rationale behind server plugins is doublefold: first they could provide additional services without the need to touch the C++ codebase, second, they allow for GUI-based configuration from QGIS Desktop.
+QGIS Desktop takes enormous advantages from the additional features implemented with Python Plugins, this proposal is about extending Python plugins to the server side.
+The rationale behind server plugins is doublefold: first they will provide additional services without the need to touch the C++ codebase, second, they will allow for GUI-based configuration from QGIS Desktop.

 Possible applications: